Is Bodybuilding Haram or Halal? (According to Islamic law)

 Exposure to the awrah

-In Islam, bodybuilding is a controversial topic due to the exposure of the body.
-It is strictly forbidden for men to expose the area from their navel to their knees during competitions.
+In Islam, bodybuilding can cause a lot of discussion because it involves showing parts of the body.
+Men are not allowed to show the area from their belly button to their knees during competitions.

-For women, the restrictions are even more extreme, as bodybuilding would involve exposing even more haram areas.
+For women, the rules are even stricter, as bodybuilding would mean showing more parts that should be covered.

 What Does Islam Say About Bodybuilding?